 Participants and their roles

 There are usually two major parties of the development process — the client and the development company.
 On the client's side, there are many interested parties who might suggest their requirements and recommendations for the product.
 According to the Scrum methodology, we divide them into internal stakeholders and external stakeholders.

 Let’s imagine you own a restaurant and want to develop a mobile or a web service for online table reservation.
 So, as the owner, you are the internal stakeholder.
 Other internal stakeholders might be the administrator, the hostess, and other staff.
 You all want to have an online table reservation which would be user-friendly and would attract customers.

 Your customer is an external stakeholder who wishes to make a table reservation in an easy and fun way, at any convenient time, even when the restaurant is closed late at night or very early in the morning.

 Speaking of the participants on the development company's side, they are the development team and their leader, Project Manager (PM).
 We suggest keeping the PM’s position in outsource development, even though it's not common for Scrum.
 The reason is that the Project Manager acts as a facilitator for the Product Owner and the Development Team ensuring clear communication and on-time project delivery.

-A typical development team includes a mix of developers (for example, iOS developers, front-end developers), designers (if needed, but the client can also hire a third party design company), QA experts, UAT specialists.
+A typical development team includes a mix of developers (for example, iOS developers, and front-end developers), designers (if needed, but the client can also hire a third party design company), QA experts, UAT specialists.

 The Product Owner is a representative of the client who makes sure the development team has the right product vision.
 So, before starting a development project, you should define who will be responsible for this role in your company.

 The Product Owner focuses on building the right thing, meanwhile, the Project Manager focuses on building the thing right.
 They are also mediators between the client and development company, helping all the participants to communicate and understand each other.

 Basic concepts and definitions

 To better understand how the workflow goes, we need to understand what a product backlog, a sprint backlog, and a sprint are.